Scrum Myths: Daily Scrum Is Not a Status Meeting

 According to the Scrum Guide, the purpose of the Daily Scrum is to inspect progress towards the Sprint Goal, synchronize activities, and create a plan for the next 24 hours.

-- The Development Team runs the Daily Scrum.
+- The Developers run the Daily Scrum.

 - The event is time-boxed to 15 minutes, and it happens every day.

 Essentially, the Daily Scrum is a collaborative planning session conducted by the Developers.

 What is a status meeting?

 There is not one definitive source for the purpose of a status meeting.
 However, we can look at how this term is generally used in the workplace.
 In a status meeting, individuals provide an update on the progress of their assigned tasks to another person.

 - This other person is usually someone in the role of team lead, project manager, or manager.